stfnjstn/developerplayground/_posts/2025-10-08-escape-the-dungeon-maze-improved-lighting.md

 tags: []
 ---

-The development of "Escape The Dungeon Maze" continues with significant visual enhancements!
+The development of "Escape The Dungeon Maze" continues with significant visual enhancements <span style="background-color: #4CAF50; color: white; padding: 3px 8px; border-radius: 12px; font-size: 0.85em; margin-left: 5px;">R3.0 - December 2025</span>!
 I've been working hard on improving the 3D rendering quality to create a more immersive dungeon experience.

 ## Visual Improvements